 Emperor or blue marlin mustard sauce

 Gindara burger with tartar sauce

 It’s extraordinary, fine-dining, world-class.
 And the heart and soul?
 It’s very Negrense.
 Every food at the Negros Museum Cafe tells a story, of love for natural and healthy, of compassion for local, and that we can do so much more with our own products.

 Making A Difference

 “Cassava fries is simple and much better than French fries, I hope many people learn to make it,” Chef Guido speaks about one of his creations.
 “It’s grown by the poor.
 And when more people get to do it, we help the poor.”
 I was moved.
 The business, I realized, isn’t so much about the money, but more about a humble cause of supporting the community and making a difference in the lives of others.

 “We don’t buy canned.
 The last place to buy food is the supermarket,” says the Dutch chef who bikes up and down Libertad Market to pick the freshest ingredients for his restaurant.
 All ingredients are natural and homegrown, sourced from the sea and the small backyard farms around Negros.
 Fresh herbs and lettuce come down from the mountains of Buro-Buro.
 Sea salt come from Pulupandan and Bago.
 Bread, cheese, ketchup, and mayonnaise—essentially everything—are made from scratch in their kitchen.

-The Negros Museum Café has been existent for five years and is a strong supporter of farm-to-table philosophy.
+The Negros Museum Café has been existent for six years and is a strong supporter of farm-to-table philosophy.
 It occupies the left wing of the Negros Museum, a dining hall which also serves as venue to exhibits and live performances (they have a jazz band playing every Sunday).
 Another part of the café is open space under the trees.